Format an External Hard Drive Without Losing Data [2024]

 Way 2.
 Format an External Hard Drive via File Explorer

-Step 1: Check if your drive is correctly connected to your computer.
-Now access File Explorer on your Windows computer by pressing the "Windows + E" key.
-You should see your connected external hard drive listed under "This PC" or "Computer" in the left-hand navigation pane.
+Step 1: Check if your drive is correctly connected to your computer and access File Explorer by pressing the "Windows + E" key.
+Your connected external hard drive should be listed under "This PC" or "Computer" in the left-hand navigation pane.

 tap on this PC

-Step 2: Right-click the icon representing your external hard drive and choose "Format" from the context menu.
-A formatting window will appear now, where you can choose the file system (e.g., NTFS, exFAT, or FAT32) and allocation unit size.
+Step 2: Click the icon representing your external hard drive, right-click it, and select "Format" from the context menu.
+This will open a formatting window where you can choose the file system (NTFS, exFAT, or FAT32) and allocation unit size.

 tap the format option

 Step 4: A warning message will appear, informing you that all data on the external hard drive will be deleted.
-Confirm this action to begin the format.
-The formatting process will commence and will take some time to finish.
+Confirming this action will start the format, which will take some time to complete.

 confirm the warning message